-Effective immediately, all university-related non-essential international and domestic travel is suspended until April 12, including previously approved travel.
+Effective immediately, all university-related non-essential international and domestic travel is suspended until further notice, including previously approved travel.
 This includes travel connected to university activities or programs for all faculty, staff and students, whether that travel is funded by the university, an external grant, or any other sources.
 Requests to engage in essential travel must be approved by deans, vice chancellors or vice provosts.

 All university events have been canceled at this time.

 The university has canceled all study abroad programs for spring, spring break and summer 2020.
 As students return to the United States, many of them are going back to their homes away from campus and will be self-monitoring with the assistance of their local public health departments.
 We continue to work with the students to ensure they maintain their academic progress this semester.

 Mizzou has adopted a recommendation by Faculty Council leadership to employ a no-handshake practice.
 Verbal greetings are preferred substitutes.

 - Classes start at MU on Aug.
 24 Chancellor

 Update on preparations for the fall, possible schedule change Chancellor, Provost & Student Affairs